ds300/derivablejs/README.md

 ### Comparison with Previous Work

 The idea, name, and api nomenclature of this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent), though Reagent credits the idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
-Another ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
+Another high-quality ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
 The [silk.co](silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it isn't publicly available AFAICT.

 The key advantage ratom.js has over all the above is that it uses a 4-color mark-and-sweep algorithm which enables fully automatic memory management.
 This makes the library ergonomic and practical to use on its own rather than as part of a framework.